caulfield/elasticquery/README.md

 ## Getting Started
 ### First instruction

-Elasticsearch was designed to be customized as you need to.
+Elasticquery was designed to be customized as you need to.
 Providing simple methods it allows you to build power and flexible form objects.
+Simplicity - is the main goal.
 For example:

 ```ruby
 class MyQuery < Elasticquery::Base